Household Waste Statistics for Ireland

 Household waste includes general waste, recyclable waste and organic waste collected directly from households and waste brought by householders to waste collection centres such as bring banks, civic amenity sites, and pay-to-use compactors.

-Ireland generated approximately 1.84 million tonnes (t) of household waste in 2021; 1.81 million t of household waste was managed and an estimated 25,700 t was unmanaged.
+Ireland generated approximately 1.8 million tonnes (t) of household waste in 2022; 1.76 million tonnes of household waste was managed and an estimated 36,970 t was unmanaged.

 Key trends

-• 1.81 million t of household waste was managed in Ireland in 2021.
-This is an 3% decrease since 2020 (refer to the Figure 1 above).
+• 1.76 million tonnes of household waste was managed in Ireland in 2022.
+This is a 3% decrease since 2021 and a 5% decrease from a peak of 1.85 million tonnes in 2020 (see Figure 1 above).
 Managed waste is waste that is collected at kerbside from households or brought to waste 'bring centres' such as Civic Amenity Sites (CAS), recycling centres, bring banks and WEEE collection centres.

-• There was a large increase in household waste generated in 2020 which was likely linked to a change in householders’ behaviour caused by the Covid-19 pandemic.
-Public health guidelines requiring most of the population to remain at home for several months in 2020 is likely to have caused an increase in household waste generation.
+• There was a large increase in household waste generated in 2020, linked to a change in householders’ behaviour caused by the Covid-19 pandemic.
+Public health guidelines requiring most of the population to remain at home for several months in 2020 is likely to have caused the increase in household waste generation in that year.
 During this period many offices and businesses were closed so commercial waste quantities decreased as a result.

-• Over a third (39%) of all waste collected from households was placed in the general waste (black) bin in 2021 (699,961t).
-General waste accounted for 59% of all household waste collected in kerbside bins.
+• Just over 40 % of all managed household waste was collected in the general waste (black) bin in 2022 (711,463 t).
+General waste accounted for 61% of all household waste collected at kerbside.
 General waste in Ireland is generally incinerated for energy recovery or landfilled.

 • The latest EPA municipal waste characterisation study found that almost two thirds of waste placed in household general waste bins should be put in household recycling or organic waste bins or brought to bring centres.